Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 If the user agent does not already have a valid session, the SP redirects the user agent to the identity provider (IdP).
 The IdP requests the principal's credentials if not already signed in and, if correct, provides a SAML response containing one or more assertions.
 The SP verifies the signature, establishes a session and provides access to the resource.

+### Zero Trust

+Zero-trust is a security framework where all subjects, assets and workflows are authenticated, authorized and continuously validated to gain access to applications or resources on the network.

+The system always behaves as if there was an intruder inside the network :
+- no implicit zone trust
+- devices cannot be configured by users
+- all network connections are assumed insecure
+- consistent security policy

+Some core zero-trust principles are :
+- continuous verification
+- access limitation
+- automation

 ### Access Control Models